-Alex Elnagdy is an assistant director at the Atlantic Council’s Scowcroft Middle East Security Initiative, where he assists in the management and program support of a sustainable security architecture in the region.
-Elnagdy’s research focus includes biological-resource security, anticorruption, countering violent extremism, and missile defense.
-Elnagdy has both living and working experience in the Middle East and Latin America.
+Alex Elnagdy is an assistant director at the Atlantic Council’s Scowcroft Middle East Security Initiative, where he assists in the management of programs geared towards supporting sustainable security between the US and the region.
+His research focus includes resource security, climate security, and missile defense.

-Prior to joining the Atlantic Council, Elnagdy worked as a researcher for the congressionally funded National Endowment for Democracy, where he supported the work of foreign activists, scholars, and journalists on the frontlines of democratic battles abroad.
-He also assisted grantmaking for partners in the Middle East and oversaw the implementation of 501(c)3 incorporation trainings for Afghan grantees relocated after the US withdrawal.
-Previously, Elnagdy worked at Ploughshares Fund, where he contributed to their research on the nexus between societal inequalities and security concerns within nuclear states.
+Prior to joining the Atlantic Council, Elnagdy worked as a researcher for the congressionally funded National Endowment for Democracy, where he supported the work of Middle Eastern and Latin American activists, scholars, and journalists on the frontlines of democratic battles abroad.
+Previously, he worked at Ploughshares Fund, where he contributed to their research on the nexus between societal inequalities and security concerns within nuclear states.

 Elnagdy completed his BA in international affairs with a regional concentration on the Middle East from the University of Colorado, with language certification from the Arabic Language Institute at the American University of Cairo.
 He is also a native Spanish speaker.